Do-PFN: In-Context Learning for Causal Effect Estimation: Experiments

-First, we evaluate our longest trained model, Do-PFN, against a set of baselines for the task of predicting the CID $p(y | do(t), \vx)$.
-In Figure \ref{fig:rmse_cid}, we visualize bar plots depicting normalized mean squared error (MSE) and 95\% confidence intervals of regression baselines across our six causal case studies.
-For a description of normalized MSE, please see Appendix \ref{sec:eval_metric}.
-We also provide a critical difference (CD) diagram below, indicating average ranking across all case studies.
-A lower CD-value is better, and thick lines connect pairs of models whose performance does not differ by a significant amount (not applicable in Figure \ref{fig:rmse_cid}).
+First, we evaluate Do-PFN against a competitive set of baselines for the task of predicting the CID $p(y | do(t), \vx)$.
+In Figure \ref{fig:synthetic} (first row), we visualize box-plots\footnote{Our bar-plots visualize median values the 95\% confidence interval.} of normalized mean squared error (MSE) across our case studies.
+For a description of MSE, please see Appendix \ref{sec:eval_metric}.

-\paragraph{Effectiveness of pre-training objective} In Figure \ref{fig:rmse_cid}, we first observe that Do-PFN performs statistically significantly better\footnote{Significance is assessed using a post-hoc Nemenyi test implemented in the Autorank package \citep{Herbold2020}.} than the following tabular regression models: Random Forest, TabPFN (v2), as well as a regression model pre-trained on our prior to predict observational outcomes (dubbed "Dont-PFN").
+\paragraph{Effectiveness of pre-training objective} In Figure \ref{fig:synthetic}, we first observe that Do-PFN performs significantly better\footnote{Please refer to the critical difference plots in Appendix \ref{CD_plots}.
+Significance is assessed using a post-hoc Nemenyi test implemented in the Autorank package \citep{Herbold2020}.} than the following tabular regression models: Random Forest, TabPFN (v2), as well our own regression model pre-trained on our prior to predict observational outcomes (dubbed "Dont-PFN").
 This result offers two interesting findings.

-First, the substantial difference in performance between Do-PFN and Dont-PFN provides empirical evidence that our pre-training (Algorithm \ref{Algo:DataGeneration}) approximates something rather different from just a standard posterior predictive distribution of observational outcomes, which in turn allows Do-PFN to precisely estimate causal effects.
+First, the substantial difference in performance between Do-PFN and Dont-PFN provides empirical evidence that our pre-training (Algorithm \ref{Algo:DataGeneration}) approximates something fundamentally different from just a standard posterior predictive distribution of observational outcomes, which in turn allows Do-PFN to precisely estimate causal effects.